Save big (up to $1,875) on small business tools with our free membership, business.com+

 1. Analyze data to know your audience.

-Understanding and reaching your target audience and these customers’ needs are the first steps toward creating an effective digital marketing plan that can increase in-store sales.
-Analyzing data trends can help determine various audience segments’ behaviors, interests and demographics.
+Reaching your target audience and understanding its needs are the first steps toward creating an effective digital marketing plan that can increase in-store sales.
+Analyzing data trends helps you uncover audience behaviors, interests and demographics.

-Collecting data from various sources – such as searches, social media, top customer relationship management (CRM) systems and third parties – will provide insight into how users find and engage with your brand.
+Collecting data from sources such as search activity, social media, CRM systems and third-party platforms will help you understand how users find and engage with your brand.

 TipBottom line

-If your business uses a CRM tool, take advantage of the software’s CRM reports to learn detailed information about your sales process and how customers and leads engage with your brand.
+Reporting functionality is a top CRM feature to look for.
+CRM reports can help you learn detailed information about your sales process and how customers and leads engage with your brand.

 2. Build content around audience segments.